 What is a Family Foster Home (FFH)?

 A family foster home is a residence maintained by any individual or individuals having the care or control of up to five children, other than those related to each other by blood or marriage, or related to such individuals, or who are legal wards of such individuals (ARS §8-501.4).
-In plain English, a foster home is usually one or two adults (married or unmarried) who provide care, supervision, and nurturing for children who are placed in their home by CPS or a child placing agency for the purpose of foster care.
+In plain English, a foster home is usually one or two adults (married or unmarried) who provide care, supervision, and nurturing for children who are placed in their home by DCS or a child placing agency for the purpose of foster care.
 Foster care is intended by policy to be a temporary arrangement until children can be restored to their families or are available for adoption.